otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-03.2-multi-tenancy-patterns/README.md

 export default new InstitutionRepository();
 ```

-> `findFirst` with both `id` and `tenantId` in the `where` clause is safer than `findUnique` on ID alone — it prevents a tenant from accessing another tenant's records by guessing IDs.
+> `findFirst` with both `id` and `tenantId` in the `where` clause is safer than `findUnique` on ID alone — it prevents a tenant from accessing another tenant's records by guessing UUIDs.

 ---